How To Find Angles With Only Sides

 In trigonometry, the relationship between the sides and angles of a triangle is beautifully defined.
 The ability to calculate angles knowing only the sides stems from fundamental trigonometric laws, most notably the Law of Cosines.
 This powerful tool allows us to determine any angle within a triangle provided we know the lengths of all three sides.
 Before diving into the specifics of the Law of Cosines and other methods, let's first establish the context and significance of this skill.

 Understanding how to find angles with only sides opens up a world of possibilities.
 It allows architects to design structures with precision, ensuring stability and aesthetic appeal.
-Engineers rely on these principles to calculate forces and stresses in bridges and buildings.
-Surveyors use it to map land and determine property boundaries.
+Because of that, engineers rely on these principles to calculate forces and stresses in bridges and buildings.
+And surveyors use it to map land and determine property boundaries.
 Even in computer graphics, calculating angles from side lengths is essential for rendering realistic 3D models and animations.

 Comprehensive Overview